AlexWang1987/alexwang1987.github.io/foundations/css/css.md

 * aspect-ratio
 * .... [many more](http://dev.w3.org/csswg/mediaqueries/#mq-features)

-When these conditional expression are matched, the websites'skin can automatically changed with same content.
+When these conditional expression are matched, the website's skin can automatically changed with same content.